ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 ## Configuring Latest PIP Version:
 ### Initial Check:
-If you want to use pip (python installation pipeline), first, check that your system has pip 3 already installed by typing:
+If you want to use pip3 (python installation pipeline), first, check that your system has pip3 already installed by typing:
 ```
 pip3 ---version
 ```